Bokhara Couching Embroidery Video Tutorial

 All that having been said, if you're looking around, trying to figure out how to do Bokhara couching, you probably don't care about the differences and similarities!
 So I'll get on with the video!

-For more embroidery stitch videos, please visit my Video Library of Stitches index, where you'll find over 40 embroidery stitch videos!
+For more embroidery stitch videos, please visit my collection of how-to videos for hand embroidery here on Needle ‘n Thread, where you’ll find over 75 embroidery stitch videos!

 Have fun with it!